shivan-s/shivan.xyz/content/posts/life/my-first-latin-dance-festival/index.md

 ### How I felt during the weekend?

-A guy, who I had met on the dance floor of the Saturday night social, summarised how felt during the entire weekend. _At my first social, it felt like I didn’t belong because everyone was so good_.
+A guy, who I had met on the dance floor of the Saturday night social, summarised I how felt during the entire weekend. _At my first social, it felt like I didn’t belong because everyone was so good_.

-This was probably the highlight of the weekend, meeting someone could share the same feeling as me.
-He was new to dance, too.
+This was probably the highlight of the weekend, meeting someone who felt the way I did.

 Dancing, whether it’s on stage or with a partner, makes me nervous and uncomfortable.
 I’m not talented or skilled at it.
 I feel uncoordinated and ungraceful.
 And worse of all, **I think I look stupid doing it in front of others**.

 **But… I know dancing is good for me if I put the time and effort to improve.**

-I was influenced to social dance thanks to a very good friend of mine when I visited him out of town.
+I was influenced to social dance thanks to a very good friend of mine.
 He took me to a dance social.
-I didn’t know how to dance, so I just sat in the sidelines.
-Maybe it was FOMO, but wouldn’t it be cool to travel anywhere and dance?
-Sounds like a great way to meet people and make friends.
+At the time, I had no clue how to dance, but wouldn’t it be cool to travel anywhere and dance?
+It’s a great way to meet people and make friends.

 Showing keen interest in learning, my friend got me in touch with a dance teacher in my area.